Promotion of Access to Information Act

 Access to Information Procedure

-- A requester must use Form A as prescribed in the regulations published in terms of the Promotion of Access to Information Act (Government Notice R223 of 9 March 2001).
+- A requester must use Request for Access to Record Form 2 as prescribed in the regulations published in terms of the Promotion of Access to Information Act (Government Notice R223 of 9 March 2001).

 - A request fee in the amount of R 35,00 is payable before the request will be processed.
 The payment of the request fee does not apply to a record requested by a maintenance officer or maintenance investigator for purposes of a maintenance investigation or inquiry in terms of the provisions of the Maintenance Act, 1998 or the regulations made under section 44 of the said Act (as per Government Notice R991 of 14 October 2005).
-Provision is made on Form A for the requester to indicate whether he/she wants a copy of the record or merely wants to look at it.
+Provision is made on Request for Access to Record Form 2 for the requester to indicate whether he/she wants a copy of the record or merely wants to look at it.

-- Form A also provides for a requester to indicate in which language the record is required, although there is no obligation on the department to translate it.
+- Request for Access to Record Form 2 also provides for a requester to indicate in which language the record is required, although there is no obligation on the department to translate it.

 - An access fee is payable should the requester for instance need copies of the requested record.